 Calendar and Deadlines

 The Study Group will depart for Australia around February 15, 2016.
 There is a week-long orientation in late February and classes for the autumn session (our spring) begin in early March.
 The academic calendar for the autumn session at the University of Wollongong runs fourteen weeks with a scheduled one-week-long recess in late April (part of which will be used for a group excursion to Cairns).
 The 2-week final exam period is in mid- to late June and students must stay for exams.

 Passports and Visas

-You must confirm that your passport is valid through December 2015.
+You must confirm that your passport is valid through December 2016.
 All students participating on the Australia II Study Group will be required to obtain Australian non-award student visas.
 With participation on this study group comes the responsibility of understanding and complying with Australian visa requirements.
 If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the regulations.
 For all students there are significant visa requirements to be met that take time, advance planning, and incur extra costs.